ljharris23/public-downscaling-cgan/README.md

 At this point, you may wish to visualise the data returned by the `DataGenerator` to check that it matches what you expect!

-You will want to manually run the function `gen_fcst_norm` in `data.py`.
-This gives certain field statistics (mean, standard dev., max, etc.) that are used for normalising inputs to the neural networks during training.
+You will want to manually run the function `gen_fcst_norm` in `data.py`, either from a Python 'notebook', or by writing a small wrapper script.
+This function saves certain field statistics (mean, standard dev., max, etc.) that are used for normalising inputs to the neural networks during training.
 The NN performance should not be sensitive to the exact values of these, so it will be fine to run for just 1 year (among the training data years)

 Next, you will want to manually run the function `write_data` in `tfrecords_generator.py` for each year of training data.
 This generates training data by subsampling the full-size images.
 This function has various hard-coded constants, including the low-resolution image size (assumed square!  do edit the code if this is not true...), the size of the subsampled images, and the number of samples taken from each full image.
 Make sure you adjust these to your own purpose.